BiancaTrotta/BiancaTrotta/README.md

 - 👋 Hi, I’m @BiancaTrotta
-- 👀 I’m interested in learning everything I can!
+- 👀 I’m interested in learning Web Development and Front-end
 - 🌱 I’m currently learning CSS, HTML, JavaScript and doing some Computer Science courses
 - 💞️ I’m looking to collaborate on Web Projects
 - 📫 How to reach me www.linkedin.com/in/bianca-trotta